gintonicai/documentation/mvp/distillery-subchain-guide/joining-the-network.md

 If you see that message, congratulations!
 Your GPU is now part of the gintonic swarm, ready to take on AI tasks and earn you some $GIN.

 In the next section, we'll cover how rewards are calculated and how to check your earnings.
-Get ready to watch those $GIN tokens roll in!
+Get ready to watch those $GIN roll in!